klharp/SQLAchemy-SurfsUp/README.md

   * Home page.

-  * List all routes that are available.
+  * Available Hawaii API Routes:

+      * /api/v1.0/precipitation<br/>
+      * /api/v1.0/stations<br/>
+      * /api/v1.0/tobs<br/>
+      * /api/v1.0/&lt;start&gt;<br/>
-* `/api/v1.0/precipitation`
+      * /api/v1.0/&lt;start&gt;/&lt;end&gt;

-  * Convert the query results to a dictionary using `date` as the key and `prcp` as the value.

-  * Return the JSON representation of your dictionary.

  * `/api/v1.0/stations`

+    * Converted the query results to a dictionary using `date` as the key and `prcp` as the value.

+    * Returned the JSON representation of the dictionary.

+* `/api/v1.0/stations`

-  * Return a JSON list of stations from the dataset.
+  * Returned a JSON list of stations from the dataset.

 * `/api/v1.0/tobs`

-  * Query the dates and temperature observations of the most active station for the last year of data.
+  * Queried the dates and temperature observations of the most active station for the last year of data.

-  * Return a JSON list of temperature observations (TOBS) for the previous year.
+  * Returned a JSON list of temperature observations (TOBS) for the previous year.

 * `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`

-  * Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
+  * Returned a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.

-  * When given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.
+    * With the start only, calculated `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.

-  * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.
+    * With the start and the end date, calculated the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.

-## Hints

-* You will need to join the station and measurement tables for some of the queries.

-* Use Flask `jsonify` to convert your API data into a valid JSON response object.

 - - -

 ## Temperature Analysis I

-Hawaii is reputed to enjoy mild weather all year.
-Is there a meaningful difference between the temperature in, for example, June and December?
+Determined if there is a meaningful difference between the temperature in June and December in Hawaii.

-* Identify the average temperature in June and December at all stations across all available years in the dataset.
+* Identified the average temperature in June and December at all stations across all available years in the dataset.

   * June: 74.94411764705882
   * December: 71.04152933421226

-* The independent t-test was performed to determine whether the difference in the means, if any, is statistically significant.
+* An independent t-test was performed to determine whether the difference in the means, if any, is statistically significant.

   * Ttest_indResult(statistic=31.60372399000329, pvalue=3.9025129038616655e-191)